-Total VOC was measured in the ductwork leading to the exhaust header and the RTO exhaust stack to determine capture and destruction efficiency.
-Coating material usage and VOC input was measured concurrently with RTO ductwork exhaust gas VOC to determine capture efficiency.
+Total VOC was measured in the ductwork leading to the exhaust header to determine capture efficiency.
+Coating material usage and VOC input was also measured concurrently with ductwork exhaust gas VOC to determine capture efficiency.

 Capture efficiency (CE) was determined using a standard protocol that included using the liquid/gas VOC measurement techniques.
 Procedures employed for this study were conducted in accordance with the following applicable USEPA reference methodologies: